Call now in confidence immediate help & advice 24/7

 Lastly, there are also holistic therapies available to treat addictions for example tai chi, yoga, meditation, mindfulness, massages, music therapy, art therapy, acupuncture, equine therapy, drama therapy and aromatherapy.

-These are just a few of the various talking therapies and psychiatric treatments you may experience whilst at rehab in Luton, which can also include:
+These are just a few of the various talking therapies and psychiatric treatments you may experience whilst at drug and alcohol rehab in Luton, which can also include:

 To access some of these treatments through a drug and alcohol rehab in Luton, call our team today on 0800 088 66 86